-NOTE: Some senior and disabled homeowners may be eligible for a property tax exemption, based on income.
+NOTE: Some senior and disabled homeowners may be eligible for property tax relief, based on income.
 Please call the Clark County Assessor's Office at (360) 397-2391 for details.

-District administrators and board members are available to answer questions and share additional details about the bond proposal.
-For more information, please call the district office at (360) 885-5300.
+District administrators and board members are available to answer questions and share additional details about the levy proposal.
+For more information, please email email@example.com or call the district office at (360) 885-5300.